ashumkin/OverbyteICS/ReadMe8.txt

                the comments included in this file.
 6F6359FC.0 :   Located in sub directory SslInternet\TrustedCaStore,
                it's the file CACERT.PEM stored with a hashed file name.
-Directory TrustedCaStore can be spezified in property CA Path of the demo applications.
+Directory TrustedCaStore can be specified in property CA Path of the demo applications.

 For details about certificate, see the excellent book: